apollographql/apollo-server/docs/source/features/mocking.md

 ## API

-Under the hood, Apollo Sever uses a library for building GraphQL servers, called `graphql-tools`.
+Under the hood, Apollo Server uses a library for building GraphQL servers, called `graphql-tools`.
 The mocking functionality is provided by the function [`addMockFunctionsToSchema`](../api/graphql-tools.html#addMockFunctionsToSchema).
 The `mocks` object is passed directly to the function and `preserveResolvers` is always true. [`MockList`](../api/graphql-tools.html#MockList) is exported directly from the `graphql-tools` library.